JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ### Why we have support for both

-In short: people like matrices, and people are familiar with `obsdim`-style keyword arguments as they are used elsewhere in the Julia package ecosystem.
+In short: many people like matrices, and are familiar with `obsdim`-style keyword arguments as they are used elsewhere in the Julia package ecosystem.

 However, all internals are implemented using `AbstractVector`s, and the `obsdim` interface